Sealing around a shower tray

 Blunt Tool

 Job coming up soon 3 en suites and 1 main bathroom, some guys on here recommending classi seal ( looks like a modern version of bitumen strip) for shower trays.
-Will be a Wedi board installation on walls with tanking kit, so could take tanking kit onto tray (tapes and rubber solution) then over lap tile adhesive and tile then finish with silicone or do the wall preps then install classi seal.
+Will be a Wedi board installation on walls with tanking kit, so could take tanking kit onto tray (tapes and rubber solution) then over lap tile adhesive and tile then finish with Silicon or do the wall preps then install classi seal.
 Which way do you think is best?

 I have to admit that I have never used classi seal so can't really comment.
 I would always use your first suggested method